pyvec/blog.python.cz/content/2019-03-02_pyladies-snake-report.md

 The *organizers* are alumni of past courses – the very people that want to learn make the courses happen possible.
-They coordinate sign-ups, make sure they have room with Internet, respond to questions, and so on.
+They coordinate sign-ups, make sure they have a room with internet access, respond to questions, and so on.

 The *lecturer* knows the material deeply and comes to teach.
 Often, this is done by external people – often it's my role,